 Planned care is also known as ‘elective’ care.
 It is treatment that people decide to have to help manage a health problem, rather than emergency treatment for an urgent medical condition, or following a serious accident for example.
 People are usually referred for planned care by their GP or another healthcare professional.

 Planned care covers many different medical procedures including joint replacements and cataract surgery.
 It also includes diagnostics which are tests that are carried out to detect diseases such as cancer and other serious medical conditions.
 Most planned care procedures are done as day cases, where patients leave hospital on the day of the procedure.
 Sometimes patients have to stay in hospital overnight or a bit longer if necessary.

 Improving planned care is one of the Partnership’s priorities and this is why we have an Improving Planned Care Programme that focusses just on this work.

 You can read more about the work of the programme here.

-The aim of this programme is to deliver the most appropriate and effective planned care services for the people of West Yorkshire and Harrogate, and achieve the best value in how we use our resources to deliver those services.
+The aim of this programme is to deliver the most appropriate and effective planned care services for the people of West Yorkshire, and achieve the best value in how we use our resources to deliver those services.

 There’s more information about the programme here.